surniaulula/wpsso/readme.txt

 = 4.14.1 =

 (2018/09/29) Moved all column related options from the SSO &gt; Advanced &gt; Custom Meta tab to a new List Columns tab.

-= 4.14.0 =

-(2018/09/26) Added the Open Graph 'product:price:amount' and 'product:price:currency' meta tags for each product variation, if available.